johnongit/Runstr/bugfixes2.md

 - Payment flow should provide better error messages
 - Titles should display as "RUNSTR SEASON 1", "WALKSTR SEASON 1", "CYCLESTR SEASON 1"
 - **NEW: Real-time debug panel** shows exactly what's happening during payment flow
+- **NEW: Automatic fallback** to direct NWC if Alby SDK fails
+- **NEW: Multiple response format handling** for different wallet implementations

 **Expected Behavior:**
 1. **Button Visibility** - Season Pass button appears for all activity modes when user doesn't have pass